leejunta/Employment/2017-04-08-employment.markdown

 technology are strong predictors of employment.
 We analyze more closely how the variables of highest importance are related to employment.

-### Accessibility for persons with disability remains insufficient in the US
+### Accomodations for persons with disability remains insufficient in the US

 Approximately a quarter (24.2%) of people in the weighted data identified as being unemployed.
 However, 71% of people with disabilities were unemployed.